jaffaszt/jaffa-openshift101/workshop/README.md

 # Step 3.
 Run the LAB
 # Befor you run the lab Please notice:
 1. Please run Exercise 1-4 .
-2. When creating a project please add your initials to the name example-healthxx  so you will have a unique project (as  it is possible that you will share your cluster with another student )
+2. When creating a project (exercise 1 ) please add your initials to the name example-healthxx  so you will have a unique project (as  it is possible that you will share your cluster with another student )

 3. In Exercise 4 ( enable auroscaler ) please notice to update the correct namespace (line5 ) and Deployment name (node-s-2-i-openshift instaed of example  )  https://ibm-developer.gitbook.io/openshift101/workshop/exercise-04#enable-autoscaler